Craft Chocolate Capital of America: Utah's Culture of Cacao

 No class is complete without poured samples of four beverages suited especially for their compatibility with chocolate and cheese.

 Over an information-filled hour and a half, we sampled five single-origin artisan chocolates, which Caputo paired with five equally phenomenal cheeses.
 Why chocolate and cheese?
 It’s more than just an obscure reference to a 90s album from the band Ween.
 Caputo believes that this quintessentially European ending to a meal makes great sense from both a physiological and sensory standpoint.
 “Dark chocolate, in particular, is self-limiting,” he claims, opining that you really have to make an effort to over-indulge.
 Challenge accepted, Mr. Caputo.
 Presented together, chocolate and cheese encourage guests to savor an open-ended post-meal treat without the finality of a plated dessert.
-A bite here, nibble there, and there’s always a great back-story associated with artisan producers to sweeten the experience.
+A bite here, nibble there, and there’s always a great back-story associated with artisan producers to sweeten the experience of craft chocolate in Utah.

 When pairing chocolate and cheese, Caputo shoots for what he calls “the Holy Grail of pairing,” which ideally creates tertiary flavors that wouldn’t be identified in food sampled alone.
 Trying fruit-forward Solstice Chocolate’s 70 percent Madagascar Sambirano alongside creamy burrata cheese brings out a rich, buttery, almost homemade-caramel flavor as a third taste element.
 He also notes that both cacao beans and cheese rely on the transformative properties of fermentation.
 Which, in addition to preserving foods, seems to be hard-wired into our taste preferences.